-In cycling, some associate skill and experience with being able to go fast.
-But going slow - and I mean really slow, like walking pace - can be even more difficult.
-When I first began riding as an adult, I could not keep my bike upright at super-slow speeds.
-I remember that the steering was hard to control; I'd end up losing my balance and having to stop.
-Even a couple of years down the road, it was easier to ride at 20mph than at 2mph.
-But finally I got the hang of it, and today I am able to ride at walking speed with no trouble at all.
+When I first began riding a bike as an adult, I could not keep the bicycle upright at super-slow speeds.
+I remember that the steering was difficult to control; I'd end up losing my balance and having to stop.
+Even after a couple of years of cycling, I found it easier to maintain a speed of 20mph than to maintain a speed of 2mph.
+But gradually I did get the hang of it, and today I am able to ride at a snail's pace with no trouble at all.

 Looking back on this, I would say that slow cycling is one of the most useful bicycling skills I have picked up so far.
 Here are just some of the practical applications I've noticed over the years:

 When I talk to novices about cycling for transportation, a common theme that comes up is the fear of swerving into traffic when starting from a stop at a light.
 You can see it in the city: When some riders push off from a stop, the front end of their bike will wobble before they gain sufficient momentum to proceed in a straight line.
 Now, some bikes are easier to balance at slow speeds than others, but with sufficient skill even a twitchy bike can be ridden at walking speed wobble-free, eliminating this anxiety.